atweiden/config-toml/README.md

    (`YYYY-MM-ddThh:mm:ss.ffff`)
 3. Standard calendar dates (`YYYY-MM-dd`)

-Config::TOML builds Perl 6 `Date`s from standard calendar dates.
+Config::TOML builds Raku `Date`s from standard calendar dates.

-By default, Config::TOML builds Perl 6 `DateTime`s from TOML datetime values that do not include a local offset using the host machine's local offset.
+By default, Config::TOML builds Raku `DateTime`s from TOML datetime values that do not include a local offset using the host machine's local offset.
 To override the default behavior of using the host machine's local offset for date values where the offset is omitted, pass the